Ham Lin̄i: Subsequent political career

-Lin̄i failed to gain a second term as Prime Minister after his National United Party suffered losses in Parliament during the general election held on 2 September 2008, although he was re-elected to his own parliamentary seat.
-Edward Natapei of the Vanuaku Pati narrowly defeated his nearest opponent, Maxime Carlot Korman, leader of the Vanuatu Republican Party, with 27 to 25 votes in Parliament in a vote three weeks later on 22 September, succeeding Lin̄i as Prime Minister.
+Lin̄i failed to gain a second term as prime minister after his National United Party suffered losses in Parliament during the general election held on 2 September 2008, although he was re-elected to his own parliamentary seat.
+Edward Natapei of the Vanuaku Pati narrowly defeated his nearest opponent, Maxime Carlot Korman, leader of the Vanuatu Republican Party, with 27 to 25 votes in Parliament in a vote three weeks later on 22 September, succeeding Lin̄i as prime minister.

 Natapei pledged to continue many of Lin̄i's policies and incorporate them in his new government.
 These included anti-corruption measures, transparency, political stability and good governance.
 Natapei named Lin̄i to his cabinet as Minister of Infrastructure and Public Utilities on 22 September 2008.

 In Natapei's first reshuffle Lin̄i was given the post of Minister of Justice & Social Welfare whilst remaining as Deputy Prime Minister.
-However, in Natapei second major cabinet reshuffle, which took place in November 2009, Lin̄i was removed as Deputy Prime Minister and replaced by Sato Kilman.
+However, in Natapei's second major cabinet reshuffle, which took place in November 2009, Lin̄i was removed as Deputy Prime Minister and replaced by Sato Kilman.
 Natapei had learned that Lin̄i's Vanuatu National United Party and the Vanuatu Republican Party were planning a vote of no confidence measure against him.
 In response to the no confidence plan, Natapei sacked half his cabinet members, including Lin̄i, and removed the Vanuatu National United Party and the Vanuatu Republican Party from his cabinet, replacing them with sixteen members of the opposition.

 Ham Lin̄i returned to government when Sato Kilman became Prime Minister on 2 December 2010, having ousted Natapei in a parliamentary vote of no confidence.
 Kilman appointed Lin̄i Deputy Prime Minister, as well as Minister for Trade, Commerce, Industries and Tourism.
 Lin̄i held the position until 24 April 2011, when Kilman was in turn ousted in turn in a vote of no confidence, and replaced by Serge Vohor.
 Vohor did not appoint Lin̄i to his cabinet.

 Three weeks later, however, on 13 May, Vohor's election and premiership were voided by the Court of Appeal, and the Kilman government was restored, complete with Ham Lin̄i as Deputy Prime Minister.
 This lasted for only a month; on 16 June, the Kilman premiership was voided on constitutional grounds by the Supreme Court's Chief Justice Vincent Lunabek, and Lin̄i lost office once more.
-He regained it on 26 June when Kilman was restored as Prime Minister by Parliament, and reinstated his Cabinet.
+He regained it on 26 June when Kilman was restored as prime minister by Parliament, and reinstated his Cabinet.
 Kilman's government fell on 21 March 2013 when it lost the confidence of Parliament, and Lin̄i found himself in Opposition to Prime Minister Moana Carcasses Kalosil's new government.

 On 15 May 2014, Carcasses was ousted in a motion of no confidence.
-New Prime Minister Joe Natuman appointed Lin̄i his Deputy Prime Minister and Minister for Trade and Commerce.
+New prime minister Joe Natuman appointed Lin̄i his deputy prime minister and minister for trade and commerce.
 Lin̄i lost office on 11 June 2015 when the Natuman government was ousted in a motion of no confidence.